In this article I’m going to explain how to use a park tool crank puller.

 Step 4.
 Some tips on how to use a Park Tool crank puller

 Make sure the tip is rotated far enough outwards or to remove it altogether.
-Or you’ll be like me and think the crank puller won’t move in any further because the threads are dirty instead of the press already sitting against the crank bolt.
+Or you’ll be like me and think the crank puller won’t move any further because the threads are dirty instead of the press already sitting against the crank bolt.

 Be careful not to cross-thread the fine threads in the crank.
 Especially when the dust caps are missing the threads might be dirty, making it difficult to get the crank puller into place.